Compensation programs in the age of uncertainty

 Want to Learn More?

-The cascading impact of call coverage disputes By: Kyle Worthy In early September, Community Regional Medical Center in Fresno, CA was given 48 hours to resolve a contract dispute that had resulted in the loss of neurosurgery coverage in their emergency department.
-If they had failed to resume coverage, they would have lost their designation…
+The cascading impact of call coverage disputes In early September, Community Regional Medical Center in Fresno, CA was given 48 hours to resolve a contract dispute that had resulted in the loss of neurosurgery coverage in their emergency department.
+If they had failed to resume coverage, they would have lost their designation as a Level…